thiagosindra/higher-resolution-hypothesis/docs/sections/stimming-reactive-loops.md

     <h3>Functional Role in Distributed Architecture</h3>

     <p>Stimming and reactive loops should be understood as intrinsic features of distributed architecture under load, not as dysfunctions to be eliminated.
-In a system prone to cascade activation due to weak inhibitory gating, mechanisms that offload excess activation or synchronize distributed oscillations serve essential regulatory roles.
-Suppressing these mechanisms without providing alternative routes for stabilization forces the system to manage overload through pathways more likely to lead to collapse: sustained executive suppression (metabolically expensive), emotional dysregulation (when affective circuits remain unsynchronized), or shutdown (when no stabilization route remains available).</p>
+When distributed activation exceeds inhibitory containment, reactive cascades emerge through the path of least resistance—often motor circuits.
+Suppressing these cascades without addressing the underlying distributed activation forces the system to manage overload through pathways more likely to lead to collapse: sustained executive suppression (metabolically expensive and recruiting PFC control networks), amygdala-mediated fear/suppression (when social threat drives inhibition of natural output), or shutdown (when no outlet remains and energy reserves deplete).</p>

-    <p>Understanding stimming as reactive motor cascade with secondary regulatory function reframes intervention.
-The goal is not suppression but accommodation: recognizing that stimming serves neurophysiological stabilization, providing environments where it can occur without social penalty, and developing alternative stabilization strategies (rhythmic sensory input, structured breaks, reduced concurrent demands) that work with the architecture rather than against it.</p>
+    <p>Understanding stimming as reactive motor cascade—rather than as a regulatory mechanism—reframes intervention.
+The goal is not suppression but accommodation: recognizing that stimming is a consequence of distributed propagation under load, providing environments where it can occur without social penalty, and reducing the sources of overload (sensory input, concurrent demands, prediction errors) that trigger cascades in the first place.
+Suppression increases costs without addressing causes.</p>
   </div>

   <div id="tab-std" class="tab-panel">
-    <h2>How Stimming Emerges and Why It Helps</h2>
+    <h2>How Stimming Emerges as Reactive Cascade</h2>

-    <p>Stimming—repetitive self-stimulatory movements like hand-flapping, rocking, or pacing—emerges through a specific mechanism in distributed architecture and serves an important regulatory function that is often misunderstood.</p>
+    <p>Stimming—repetitive self-stimulatory movements like hand-flapping, rocking, or pacing—emerges through a specific mechanism in distributed architecture.
+In this framework, stimming is treated as a reactive motor cascade—an involuntary output of distributed propagation—rather than a regulatory mechanism.</p>

     <h3>Reactive Motor Cascade: Overflow Into Movement</h3>